 We are delighted to accept donations from customers and supporters of our empowerment activities.
-As a social business, SRDI cannot claim gift aid on donations, nor can an individual making a donation receive tax relief.
+As a social business, SRDI cannot claim gift aid on donations (UK), nor can an individual making a donation receive tax relief (US).
 A social business is a business whose overarching goal is a social one.
-The donations we receive are channeled into two broad areas: 1.
+The donations we receive are channelled into two broad areas: 1.
 Expanding development 2.
 Supporting the communities in the BSST Network

 Accommodation terms may vary but appear on the website.
 Additional activities can be selected but payment is only made at the destination, not to us.
 To provide the best experience and to help our communities, we only accept a minimum 2-night stay booking.
-You are free to stay longer but no matter if you stay the minimum or longer, the accommodation, breakfasts, and the Get to Know the Community experience are standard.
+We would love for you to stay longer but no matter if you just stay the minimum, the accommodation, breakfasts, and the Get-to-Know-the-Community experience are standard.
 The full-day Get to Know the Community experience includes the social life, environmental and cultural activities in the community and can include wine tasting, learning how to prepare (and eat) local dishes and classes to make a local craft which you can take home as a souvenir.
 Except when explicitly included (such as for Alaverdi, Georgia), we do not include transport and meals outside breakfast and what may be included in the Get-to-Know the Community experience is not included - but we would be pleased to arrange such with your host.

 If you wish to make any changes to your booking, please let us know as soon as possible but in any event at least seven (7) days prior to your travel and we will do our best to accommodate you but cannot guarantee that we can find an alternative.
 All requests for changes should be sent on our contact form.

 If you need to cancel your booking, please let us know as soon as possible.
-This is required in writing and you should refer to the General Terms and Conditions with regards to any cancellation charges that may apply.
-As a matter of policy and to protect our community partners, any cancellation made 3 days or less prior to arrival will incur a 100% penalty and if between four (4) and seven (7) days, a 50% penalty will be applied.
+This is required in writing and you should refer to the General Terms and Conditions with regard to any cancellation charges that may apply.
+As a matter of policy and to protect our community partners, any cancellation made three (3) days or less prior to arrival will incur a 100% penalty and if between four (4) and seven (7) days, a 50% penalty will be applied.
 The period is measured from receipt of the cancellation - not when you send it.
-We strongly urge you to purchased travel insurance that includes cancellation in the cases of COVID related issues.
-We also will make billing exceptions on a country of origin basis ie., travel from the UK that will take cancellations due to government policy changes into consideration.
-In other cases, because we have already incurred expenses, the SRDI Fee and the Community Fund contribution are non-refundable and we will deduct all bank transfer charges from the refund.
+We strongly urge you to purchase travel insurance that includes cancellation in cases of health-related issues.
+In all cases, because we have already incurred expenses, the SRDI fee and the Community Fund contribution are non-refundable and we will deduct all bank transfer charges from the refund.
 For cancellations, please use our contact form.

-Once you have paid your invoice we will send you information on your destination, suggested transport, and travel pointers.
+Once you have paid we will send you a pre-travel package on your destination, suggested transport, and travel pointers.
 We are always an email away for any questions or help you may need and local representatives of the community are there to make sure your visit goes smoothly.
 Please try and ask us as much as you like prior to submitting a Request to Book.

 If you are a British national you should make sure your passport is valid for at least six months after the date of your scheduled return home.
 If you are not a British national, other regulations may apply to you and you should check with the nearest embassy of the country you intend to visit.